ianic/tls.zig/readme.md

 Tests are created using examples from [The Illustrated TLS 1.2 Connection](https://tls12.xargs.org/) and [The Illustrated TLS 1.3 Connection](https://tls13.xargs.org/).
 Those are really useful in understanding what each byte means.

-# Memory usage

-Client uses two 16K buffers.
-One in record reader and another for writing output messages.
-When created over std.net.Stream it statically allocates 33544 bytes.

 # Credits

  * @jedisct1 for [zig-cbc](https://github.com/jedisct1/zig-cbc) library.
 Copied to [src/cbc](/src/cbc) with padding changed from pkcs to tls.